 The setting of this system is similar to the previous ones; the difference is in the tubing.
 A soaker tube consists of porous material that allows water to seep through it, soaking the soil around the plant.

 How long to run the watering system?

 Keep the system running for ten minutes for a start, then check soil moisture.
 Insert your thumb close to the plant and see how deep the water got.
 Increase the minutes until you reach 2.5 inches on moist soil.
-Keep in mind long deep watering is better than shallow watering.
+Keep in mind long, and deep watering is better than shallow watering.

-How frequent to run the irrigation?
+How frequently to run the irrigation?